network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The responsiveness measurement is built upon a foundation of standard protocols:
 IP, TCP, TLS, HTTP/2.
-On top of this foundation, a minimal amount of new “protocol” is defined, merely specifying the URLs that used for GET and PUT in the process of executing the test.
+On top of this foundation, a minimal amount of new "protocol" is defined, merely specifying the URLs that used for GET and PUT in the process of executing the test.